MaxPuig/Bot-Garlicoin-JS/README.md

 # Bot-Garlicoin-JS
-Discord bot that sends info about garlicoin and user's wallets.
+Discord bot that sends info about garlicoin's price, user's wallets and freshgrlc.
-Make transactions on the GRLC testnet using slash commands.
+(Beta) Make transactions on the GRLC blockchain using slash commands.

 # Commands
 - `!prefix` --> Changes the prefix of commands. ("!" by default) (Only triggerable by Server Admins)